 Improvements in agricultural practices promises to increased biomass yields, reductions in cultivation costs, and improved environmental quality.
 Extensive research in the fields of plant genetics, analytical techniques, remote sensing and geographic information systems (GIS) will immensely help in increasing the energy potential of biomass feedstock.

 A large amount of energy is expended in the cultivation and processing of crops like sugarcane, coconut, and rice which can met by utilizing energy-rich residues for electricity production.
 The integration of biomass-fueled gasifiers in coal-fired power stations would be advantageous in terms of improved flexibility in response to fluctuations in biomass availability and lower investment costs.
-The growth of the bioenergy industry can also be achieved by laying more stress on green power marketing.
+The sustainable biomass energy sector can also be achieved by laying more stress on green power marketing.